 Getting Paid to Sleep Sounds Like a Dream But It’s Real

 Several million people in the United States regularly suffer through sleepless nights, which many researchers agree greatly affects overall health.
-Numerous hospitals dedicate entire divisions to studying sleep — and they’re willing to pay you several thousand dollars just to watch you nap.
+Numerous hospitals dedicate entire divisions to studying sleep — and they’re willing to pay you several thousand dollars just to watch you nap, if you’re willing to get paid to sleep.

 Some studies require overnight and even several nights in a sleep research facility.
 Others can take place during the day.
+Some can even take place in the comfort of your home.
 The longer you are involved, the more money you will be paid.

 There are studies for people who have specific sleep issues, and there are studies for people who have no problem sleeping and no health issues that might impact sleep.